egnwd/AdventOfCodeLeaderboard/README.md

     - If you don't have access to add an incoming webhook, see the [Recommended Settings](#recommended-settings) section for more details.
 2. Log in to Advent of Code and obtain two things: the Private Leaderboard ID Number and a Session Cookie.
 See [Session Cookie](#getting-a-session-cookie) section for details.
-3. Dump that info into the copy of the script.
+3. Dump that info into a `.env` file
-  - Webhook URL goes in the `SLACK_WEBHOOK` variable
+  - Webhook URL goes in a `SLACK_WEBHOOK` variable
-  - Session goes in the `SESSION_ID` variable
+  - Session goes in a `SESSION_ID` variable
-  - Leaderboard ID goes in the `LEADERBOARD_ID` variable.
+  - Leaderboard ID goes in a `LEADERBOARD_ID` variable.
     - The ID is the last part of the leaderboard url (https://adventofcode.com/2018/leaderboard/private/view/LEADERBOARD_ID)
-4. Run that shit.
-Schedule a cron job or something.
-I don't know.
-You're doing Advent of Code, figure it out.
-[Just make sure that you don't hit the servers too often.](https://www.reddit.com/r/adventofcode/comments/7gy2y3/remember_please_limit_automated_http_requests/)
+4. Deploy using `make deploy` which will package the lambda and deploy to AWS

 ## Recommended Settings
 When creating the custom webhook for the Slack channel, there are a few options to customize.